Comments, questions or inquiries? Email us here.

 Meanwhile, Americans for Prosperity, the advocacy arm of the Koch empire, has consistently organized efforts on the state and federal level to promote oil and gas consumption and weaken clean energy and clean transportation policies.
 AFP frequently deploys its many state chapters to attack incentives for the public to purchase or lease EVs, and also to campaign against renewable portfolios standards and even mass transit projects.

-The Koch Brothers and their fossil fuel industry allies are waging a major campaign to rebrand oil and gas and to limit consumer choice and stifle clean tech innovation by attacking electric vehicles (EVs) and other clean energy solutions.
-A recent investigation by Peter Stone revealed the Koch network plans “to spend about $10 million dollars per year to boost petroleum-based transportation fuels and attack government subsidies for electric vehicles.”
+In 2016, an investigation by Peter Stone revealed a Koch network plan “to spend about $10 million dollars per year to boost petroleum-based transportation fuels and attack government subsidies for electric vehicles.”

 Koch vs. Clean, a DeSmog project, was launched to expose the individuals, organizations and tactics behind these senseless attacks on electric vehicles, consumer choice and the innovative clean energy technologies the public demands and deserves.

 In August 2016, a new oil and gas front group called Fueling U.S. Forward launched with a slick website, flashy GIFs, and infographics, confirming Stone’s reporting and the Koch-funded campaign to promote oil and gas and combat electric vehicles.

 Barely a year after launching, Fueling U.S. Forward was shut down—a full history is recorded here—but other Koch-funded efforts endure.
 Front groups like Energy4US and Koch-tied advocacy organizations like the Institute for Energy Research continue to support the Koch’s goals of keeping Americans dependent on oil and gas.